|

 What About Addiction?As an addiction psychiatrist, I have concerns that some people with a history of substance abuse may be more likely to misuse psilocybin, even if it’s used in a therapeutic setting.
 However, while I have concerns, there have been four clinical trials that showed psilocybin seemed to benefit the subjects.
 Keep in mind, these are very small, limited studies that only included individuals with alcohol and tobacco use disorders.
 The psilocybin also was combined with some form of psychotherapy, such as talk therapy or cognitive behavioral therapy.
 With any type of medicine, adding a therapy component tends to increase the success of treatment significantly.
 If you are struggling with a substance use disorder, other types of treatments might be a better option than psilocybin for some people.
 If you are struggling with addiction, please contact me, and we will create a treatment plan that helps guide you into a successful recovery.
 Potential Side EffectsWhile you likely have heard about the potential for hallucinations, in non-therapeutic doses and non-therapeutic settings, psilocybin may cause some uncomfortable or even dangerous side effects such as anxiety and paranoia, mood swings, confusion and difficulty concentrating or thinking rationally.
 Psilocybin also may cause nausea and vomiting, increased heart rate, increased blood pressure, muscle weakness and dizziness.
 When taken in non-therapeutic doses, it also can cause a “bad trip,” which might include high levels of fear and even panic attacks, and it can be difficult to process these emotions in an altered state.
 Final ThoughtsWhen we talk about the benefits of psilocybin, it’s important to remember that this drug was given in small doses in a safe, monitored setting.
 While I do believe that psilocybin has great potential to treat depression, PTSD and other illnesses, I also believe this drug needs to be given in a controlled setting with purpose and intent, just as we do when we provide ketamine treatments.

+I am hopeful that more areas in the country will decriminalize its use and that larger studies will be done, as I believe the results will offer great hope to many people struggling with mental health disorders, especially for those who have not responded to traditional medications and therapies.
+As a psychiatrist for depression, I can provide you with a myriad of treatment options, including more unique treatments such as using Auvelity, which I wrote about in my last blog post.
+This is a pharmaceutical drug that, in some ways, mimics what psilocybin can do, working as a type of reset for our brain.
+We also have options such as nasal esketamine and Transcranial Magnetic Stimulation, or TMS.
+If you are struggling with depression, anxiety, PTSD or other mental health issues, please contact me at any time to schedule a consultation.
+I work as a psychiatrist in Westlake Village, and serve clients in Thousand Oaks, Agoura Hills, Simi Valley and other nearby cities.
+We can work together to develop a treatment plan that addresses all of the issues you are facing and help you enjoy a healthier and happier life.
 It’s estimated that as many as five million Americans have borderline personality disorder, although that number could be higher, as many people with this condition go undiagnosed and untreated.
 As a borderline personality disorder doctor, I know that this mental health condition is often misunderstood and I also know that this disorder can be treated successfully, despite myths to the contrary.
 Let’s take a look at this mental health condition and some of the current treatment options.
 What Is Borderline Personality Disorder?In the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which is produced by the American Psychiatric Association, borderline personality disorder is listed among 10 distinct personality disorders.
 In general, a person with a “personality disorder” will experience different patterns of thought than most people.
 This includes how they perceive themselves as well as others, and how they respond and relate to other people.
 These disorders also affect behavior and emotional response.
 Most importantly, these disorders often cause distress and problems with daily life and relationships.
 Borderline Personality Disorder (BPD) is characterized by a pattern of unstable relationships, self-image, and emotions.
 People with BPD often have difficulties regulating their emotions and thoughts, suffer from severe mood swings and they may exhibit impulsive and reckless behavior.
 Here are the primary symptoms of borderline personality disorder:

 As a psychiatrist in Westlake Village who often treats patients with BPD, I find that It's important to note that BPD is a complex disorder, and not everyone with BPD will exhibit all these symptoms.
 The severity and manifestation of symptoms can vary widely among individuals.
 If someone suspects they or someone they know may have BPD, it's essential to seek a professional diagnosis and appropriate treatment from a borderline personality disorder doctor, such as a psychiatrist or psychologist (or ideally, both).
 Common Myths About This DisorderBorderline personality disorder (BPD) is a complex mental health condition that is often misunderstood.
 Several myths and misconceptions surround BPD, which can contribute to stigma and make it harder for those with the disorder to seek help and support.
 Myth: People with BPD are just seeking attention.
 Fact: BPD is a legitimate mental health disorder with specific symptoms.
 It's not about seeking attention but rather a struggle with emotional regulation, self-image, and interpersonal relationships.
 Myth: BPD isn't a real psychiatric disorder.
 Fact: As stated above, BPD is recognized by major medical institutions and diagnostic manuals, such as the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 The Americans With Disability (ADA) Act also recognizes BPD as a disability.
 Myth: Only women have BPD.
 Fact: While BPD is diagnosed more frequently in women, men can and do suffer from it as well.
 The presentation of symptoms might differ between genders, leading to potential underdiagnosis in men.
 Myth: People with BPD are manipulative.
 Fact: While individuals with BPD might exhibit behaviors that seem manipulative, it's essential to understand these actions often stem from an intense fear of abandonment or rejection rather than a desire to manipulate others.
 Myth: BPD is a result of bad parenting.
 Fact: While childhood trauma or neglect can be risk factors, BPD's exact cause is unknown.
 It's believed to result from a combination of genetic, environmental, and neurological factors.
 Myth: BPD and bipolar disorder are the same.
 Fact: While both disorders involve mood disturbances, they are distinct conditions.
 BPD primarily affects interpersonal relationships and self-image, while bipolar disorder affects mood in terms of mania and depression.
 Myth: People with BPD are violent and dangerous.
 Fact: While some individuals with BPD might have aggressive outbursts, it doesn't mean they are inherently violent.
 Often, the anger is directed inward, leading to self-harm rather than outward violence.
 Self-harm, such as cutting, and suicidal thoughts and suicidal attempts are extremely common with BPD.
 Myth: Individuals with BPD can't have healthy relationships.
 Fact: While interpersonal relationships can be challenging for those with BPD, with therapy and support, many can and do have fulfilling, healthy relationships.
 Myth: People with BPD are just being dramatic.
 Fact: The emotions and reactions of someone with BPD are very real to them.
 Labeling them as "dramatic" invalidates their experiences and struggles.
 Understanding and dispelling these myths is crucial for reducing stigma and providing appropriate support and care to those with BPD.
 Myth: BPD is untreatable.
 Fact: BPD is treatable, and many individuals with the disorder experience symptom relief and improved quality of life with appropriate therapy, such as Dialectical Behavior Therapy (DBT).
 Treatment OptionsPsychotherapy is the most common treatment option for people with BPD.
 There are several different types of psychotherapy that a borderline personality disorder doctor might suggest including dialectical behavior therapy (DBT), mentalization-based therapy (MBT), schema-focused therapy and other types of talk therapy.